TrySound/skrollr-decks/README.md

 First of all: look at the example http://trysound.github.io/skrollr-decks/

 Download the `dist/skrollr.decks.min.js` file and include it right after the `skrollr.min.js` file.
-Then you need to add 'skrollr-decks-init' class to any element on your page.
+Then you need to add 'skrollr-decks-init' class to any element on your page and 'skrollr-deck' class on every sections.

 Skrollr-decks will set `min-height` of each segment to the height of window.
 It will also autoresize with the window resizing.